 ?>

-Now, I want to run this on a static page for searching, but if I just write php on a page as it is in WordPress, it won’t work.
-So, referring to the method on this page, I added the following php code to functions.php, and wrote just below short code on the static page.
-The php code above should be saved in the theme directory ‘theme/theme-name/’ under the name ‘gallery_search.php’.
+Now, I want to run this code on a static page for searching, but if I just write php on a page as it is in WordPress, it won’t work.
+So, referring to the method on this page, I added the following php code to functions.php, and wrote below short code on the static page.
+The php code above should be stored in the theme directory ‘theme/theme-name/’ under the name ‘gallery_search.php’.
 In the case of this site, there is a child theme, so the link in the code below is “/../child-theme-name/”, but this will need to be changed appropriately depending on the structure of each site.

 // calling php with the short code